bostonsinaga/html-packer/README.md

 # html-wrapper

-Use 'html-wrapper.js' to combine HTML, JavaScript and CSS (either return a string or write to file)
+Use 'html-wrapper.js' to combine/unite HTML, JavaScript and CSS (either return a string or write to file)